-At RoomForTea, we see a mass amount of pent-up demand for shared-living experiences across generations.
-Everyday, we see older homeowners renting out a room in their home to a trusted member of the younger generation on RoomForTea at a discounted rental rate.
+We are seeing a mass amount of pent-up demand for shared-living/coliving experiences across generations.
+Every day, we see homeowners of all ages renting out a room in their home for mid to long-term stays, and coliving developments are exploding worldwide.

 But going forward, we need to expand our supply beyond homeowners because the demand for such experiences is expanding at a far faster rate than we can add supply.